altocodenl/TODIS/readme.md

 Levels where you draw lines have sublevels down to a single chip operation.

 side effect as a call that changes what you consider durable data that is somewhere else in the space where the response is written on the caller.

-the definition is the expansion. the expansion is calls becoming more calls, then being responded, then coming back as a response.

 A wise man once joked that his troubles playing football amounted to two things.
 The first was his left leg.
 The second one, his right leg.
 In the same way, the problems with programming languages can be reduced to two:
 - The problem with expressions: they are not automatically referenceable from outside of their immediate context.
 Pillar 3 solves this by embedding computation in the dataspace, making every call and response explicit and accessible.